What Is Differential Relay?

 Key Takeaway

-A differential relay is a protective device used in electrical systems to detect faults by comparing the difference in current between two or more points.
-It works by measuring the current entering and leaving a component, like a transformer or motor.
-If there is a significant difference, it indicates a fault, such as a short circuit or leakage.
-The relay then triggers a circuit breaker to isolate the faulty section, preventing damage and ensuring safety.
-Differential relays are essential in maintaining the integrity of electrical systems by quickly identifying and responding to abnormalities.
+A differential relay is a protective device used in electrical systems to detect faults by comparing the current entering and leaving a component, such as a transformer or motor.
+If a significant difference is detected, it indicates a fault condition, such as a short circuit, leakage, or insulation failure.
+Upon detection, the differential relay triggers a circuit breaker to isolate the affected section, preventing equipment damage and ensuring safety.
+These relays provide rapid and precise fault detection, helping maintain system integrity and reliability.
+Differential relays are essential in industrial and utility power systems, enabling quick response to abnormalities and supporting safe, continuous, and efficient operation of electrical networks.

 The Role of Differential Relays in Electrical Protection